drascom/one-page-liv-planning/plan.md

 - [x] since live activity will move this page remove it from index page

 ### Realtime utilities refactor
-- [ ] Extract shared websocket/audio/toast helpers into a reusable module (`frontend/js/realtime.js`).
+- [x] Extract shared websocket/audio/toast helpers into a reusable module (`frontend/js/realtime.js`).
-- [ ] Update `frontend/js/script.js` to consume the shared helpers for schedule page updates.
+- [x] Update `frontend/js/script.js` to consume the shared helpers for schedule page updates.
-- [ ] Update `frontend/js/dashboard.js` to consume the same helpers for dashboard updates.
+- [x] Update `frontend/js/dashboard.js` to consume the same helpers for dashboard updates.
-- [ ] Ensure both pages initialize the module with their page-specific callbacks and verify duplication is removed.
+- [x] Ensure both pages initialize the module with their page-specific callbacks and verify duplication is removed.

+### Build metadata & version display
+- [x] Add a git-driven `get_app_version()` helper and wire it into FastAPI/config responses.
+- [x] Provide the version via `window.APP_CONFIG` and hydrate `[data-app-version]` slots with a shared session helper.
+- [x] Refresh every top navigation bar (HTML + CSS) so the muted version label appears beneath the Liv Planner logo.